Who Is Frank James? Brooklyn Subway Mass Shooting Suspect's Past Is Filled With Anger

 PHILADELPHIA (CBS) — Frank James, the suspect in the mass shooting on a Brooklyn subway, has a lengthy criminal history.
 Police say 10 people were shot by James on the subway and another 19 were injured during the incident on April 12.

 Now, James, 62, is facing federal terrorism charges, Brooklyn U.S. Attorney Breon Peace says.
-On Thursday, James was denied bail by a New York City judge.READ MORE: Brooklyn Subway Attack Suspect Frank James Ordered Held Without Bail By New York Judge
+On Thursday, James was denied bail by a New York City judge.READ MORE: FDA Authorizes First Covid-19 Breath Test

 Officials worked around the clock for 30 hours to bring James into custody.
 Authorities believe James turned himself in by notifying the police tip line from a Manhattan McDonald’s and revealing his location.
 If convicted, he faces life in prison.